Introverts and Socialising – Insights & Themes (Enhanced Extracts)

-There’s Something About Movies (2-Part Special Edition)
+There’s Something About Movies (2-Part Special Edition): Embedded-Archetype Recycling in the Hollywoodverse

-An uncut, feature-length discussion about the movie medium; packed with bonus content––and LOTS of movies.
+An uncut, feature-length discussion about the movie medium; packed with bonus content—and LOTS of movies.

 There’s Something About Movies: Special Edition (packed with bonus features!)

-Part 1
+PART 1

 Embedded-Archetype Recycling